jiangshen001/Seisflows_SRVM/README.md

 One EGU poster and one EAGE abstract can be found in this folder.

 The codes for uncertainty estimation are written in Matlab.
 The posterior analysis part includes RSVD-SRVM, standard deviation map, eigenvectors and eigenvalues of the inverse Hessian, 2D Gaussian random samplers, 2D posterior sampling, marginal distributions, and null space.
-Please find the Matlab codes in this github repository: Uncertainty_analysis_example-Marmousi-
+Please find the Matlab codes in this github repository: Uncertainty_analysis_example-Marmousi

-One manuscript about the theories and methods on uncertainty estimation in Seisflows_SRVM is in preparation, and will be submited to GJI soon.
+Several SRMV-based manuscripts about the theories and methods on uncertainty estimation regarding acoustic/elastic FWI are in preparation, and will be submited to GJIs and so on soon.

+One manuscript about SRVM-based null-space shuttle in elastic FWI is in preparation.
 ==================================================================================================================================

 SeisFlows is an open source seismic inversion package that